deepakn2323/PostalDelivery-Website/README.md

 # Postal Delivery Management System

 ## Overview
 This Postal Delivery Management System is a web-based application that simplifies postal services by allowing customers to register, send postcards, and track delivery status, while enabling postmen to view and update posts assigned to their post offices.
-Admins manage post offices, handle customer data, and monitor deliveries.
+Admins manage post offices.

 ## Tech Stack
 - **Backend:** Java, Servlets